J-A-W/MIS-5400/README.md

 Education, JobSatisfaction, MaritalStatus, MonthlyIncome, WorkLifeBalance, YearsAtCompany, etc.

 There are 35 columns, 1471 rows for a total of 51485 pieces of data.
-All data types are strings.
-The data looks clean and shouldn't require too much scrubbing, I think the only struggle will be finding the factors that matter and filtering out those which do not.

 Clarification on some data field classifications:
 Education: 1 'Below College' 2 'College' 3 'Bachelor' 4 'Master' 5 'Doctor'